aws-samples/startup-kit-serverless-workload/README.md

 ### LAUNCHING THE APP ON AWS:

+Before you start, please make sure to either install the AWS CLI, or update the version you have installed previously (some commands used here may not exist in older versions of the AWS CLI).
+The IAM user you associate with the AWS CLI should have admin permissions, including the ability to create IAM roles.

 To begin your deployment, either download a zip file of the code from GitHub or clone the GitHub repository with the command: